smithln/jade/README.md

-# Jade
+# Jade Templates

-Explores jade templating
+For exploring :rocket: